 More than 250 companies have received FAA drone exemptions for construction and surveying.
 Under the FAA exemption, companies can operate drones below 500 feet as long as the aircraft doesn’t leave the operator’s visual line of sight.
 The number of exceptions granted by the FAA companies wishing to fly drones in the US has skyrocketed in the last few months.

 Drones are meant to help businesses and industries to save money, time, and make tasks easier.
 There are a lot of jobs and missions that are very difficult, dangerous, or almost impossible for a human to accomplish.
 This is where drones can step in to save the day.
 Anything from delivering supplies during combat without putting anyone’s life at risk, to a simple task of flying over railroads and taking pictures of damaged parts of the railroad can be accomplished.
 Moreover, drones can shorten distances while saving time and funds for businesses.

 Also, drones are programmed to do a set of straightforward tasks; however, they can be programmed for more difficult tasks in the future with the development of technologies and open sources.
 For example, there are driverless cars that are being developed currently, and they have a lot of potentials to revolutionize the whole transportation industry.

 Challenges with Drones

-The biggest challenge associated with unmanned vehicles is that they are not advanced enough to make their own decisions.
-Most of them are still controlled by a professional behind the controller in some office or at the sight.
-As a result, it creates huge opportunities in IT and the engineering world.
-There is a substantial amount of room for growth when it comes to drones, and it is up to engineers and IT people all over the world to come up with new solutions to impact the world in their own way.
+The biggest problem associated with uncrewed vehicles is that they are not advanced enough to make their own decisions.
+Most of them are still controlled by a professional behind the controller in some office or at sight.
+As a result, it creates enormous opportunities in IT and the engineering world.
+There is a substantial amount of room for growth when it comes to drones, and it is up to engineers and IT people all over the world to come up with new solutions to impact the world in their way.

 At ATI, we are prepared for many challenges and thrilled to contribute to the future of technology.
 If you have a commercial drone project in mind, contact us today and stay ahead of the technology curve.
 We are here to help!